- Senior Vice President, U.S. Chamber of Commerce Foundation

 Marc DeCourcey is senior vice president of the U.S. Chamber of Commerce Foundation.
 Joining the Foundation in 2013 as a member of its leadership team, he has directed the Foundation’s programming focused on harnessing the business community’s response to societal challenges ranging from natural disasters and public health crises, to assisting companies as they implement their own corporate citizenship programs in sustainability, diversity & inclusion, health & wellness, and community improvement.

 DeCourcey has 30 years of experience in public policy leadership, spanning the executive and congressional branches of the U.S. government as well as the nonprofit sector.
-Previously, DeCourcey held several senior positions at the American Red Cross (ARC)—including chief of staff in the president and CEO’s office.
+Previously, DeCourcey held senior positions at the American Red Cross (ARC)—including chief of staff in the president and CEO’s office.
 There he implemented strategic initiatives, directed day-to-day operations, and represented the organization to major stakeholders across government, corporate, and nonprofit sectors.

 He also served as vice president for strategic partnerships and was ARC’s senior director of federal government relations, serving as the liaison to the White House, Cabinet departments, and other federal agencies.
 Earlier, DeCourcey was chief of staff in the Office of Legislation and Congressional Affairs at the U.S. Department of Education.

 A native of Massachusetts, DeCourcey ran for state representative immediately after graduating from Providence College.
 After narrowly losing the race, he was hired to work in Massachusetts Governor Bill Weld’s administration.
 He then managed successful congressional campaigns and worked on Capitol Hill for former Reps.
 Peter Blute and John Kasich.
 In addition, he served as executive director of the Massachusetts Republican Party.